grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* It becomes a bit of a story about the wider world: shifting towards globalized markets, away from independent operators
 			* It would be nice if this also hinted at the *problems* with globalized markets; beyond the fact of putting independent logistics workers out of business
 		* give the one-armed captain back his arm
+		* The sub with the ram is using new powers (that are more global, part of a unifying and standardizing world) to chase them across boundaries (though, obviously, this is hardly a widely-held global standard yet, since the stilt city authorities want no military vessels, and the sub with the ram is happy to open up a slaughter on innocents when they get in the way of their quarry.)
+	* Sections where this is addressed:
+		* Chap 3; lines 320 to 340 -- Miss Mai describing sitch to Percy
+			* see notes for depot in scene edits below
+		* Chap 4; lines 743 to 777 (maybe a bit more) -- Shakes relating what happened at the depot after they left
+			* See notes for shakes reuniting after depot in scene edits below
 * [ ] there may be TOO much up and down from the control room.
 Maybe consider ditching the control room in the sail and put it in the same room as navigation and sonar.
 	* Maybe all you need to do is remove the 'up' like: climbed into the control room, rather than: climbed up to the control room
 * [ ] Consider removing parts where Percy second-guesses herself.